 As standard it includes a star filter with surface 20.000cm2 in filtering class L, but on request it is available (in picture) an effective filtration system (PN) consists of large surface cartridge filters with an innovative automatic cleaning system.
 Particularly suitable for the extraction of grains and very fine powders.

 To ensure greater ease of use, and simplify disposal procedures in sandblasting using metal grits, a system of discharge with butterfly valve has been designed that allows to empty the material sucked without any effort.

-The range of medium-power vacuum cleaners is flanked by a machine of extremely small dimensions such as the W3 HP, with 3 powerful single-phase 3-stage motors capable of developing 3.9 kW of power and 3.600mm/H2O of maximum depression.
+The range of medium-power vacuum cleaners is flanked by a machine of extremely small dimensions such as the W3 HV, with 3 powerful single-phase 3-stage motors capable of developing 3.9 kW of power and 3.600mm/H2O of maximum depression.
 The suitable solution for the sporadic suction of small amounts of residues and dust in conventional sandblasting with low budget.

 SILOFILTER and CVAC

 Our range of vacuum cleaners dedicated to this sector is particularly powerful and complete, suitable for standard situations for small and large companies.

 In the case of large plants, where there is a need for automatic suction and discharge of large volumes of grit, DU-PUY intervenes with centralized suction systems to SILOS connected to high vacuum suction units cut to the needs of the customer.